 DRA 167.
-Theatre Production.....2 credit hours
+Theatre Production......2 credit hours

-Prerequisite: DRA 152 2 lecture hours per week Fulfills core elements: 13,14
+Prerequisite: DRA 152 30 lecture hours

 This is a course in which, through supervised participation in the faculty-directed mainstage theatre production, students gain practical experience in one or more phases of the theatrical arts, including acting, directing, stage managing, lighting, makeup, scenery, publicity, box office, costuming, house management, and properties.
 Specific duties are arranged with the instructor/director.